-Distance is a very important parameter when we’re talking about connection speed, so we will try to pick servers that are not exactly close to each other.
+Distance is a crucial parameter when we’re talking about connection speed, so we will try to pick servers that are not exactly close to each other.

 Therefore, we have these results:

-A big plus for this VPN service provider is that, unlike its competitors, it offers you a trial to test its services before deciding to purchase a subscription plan that you can use long-term.
+A big plus for this VPN service provider is that, unlike its competitors, it offers you a free trial to test its services before deciding to purchase a subscription plan that you can use on the long run.
 For the moment, there’s a 7-day trial for iOS devices and a 1-day trial for Android devices.

-More so, if you’re not entirely satisfied of what CyberGhost has to offer you after you’ve already paid for a subscription plan, it is possible to get your money back, since they offer you a 45-day money-back guarantee.
+More so, if you’re not entirely satisfied with what CyberGhost has to offer after you’ve already paid for a subscription plan, it is possible to get your money back, since they offer you a 45-day money-back guarantee.

 Most competitors offer a 30-day money-back guarantee and no trial.
-In this position, CyberGhost is clearly in a dominant position, as they offer a reasonable trial time and an extended money-back guarantee time period.
+From this point of view, CyberGhost is clearly in a dominant position, as it provides a reasonable trial length and an extended timeframe for requesting a refund.

 All about the money

-The most popular plan in the series is a three-year plan that gets 89.99$ billed every three years.
-Therefore, if you wanted to calculate the monthly costs of using CyberGhost, you would only pay 2.5$ per month.
+The most popular plan in on offer is a three-year plan that costs $99, billed every three years.
+Therefore, if you wanted to calculate the monthly costs of using CyberGhost, you would only pay $2.75 per month.

 The importance of using a paid VPN service

-Some people believe that using a free service, regardless of what profile that service is, should be a common practice.
+Some people believe that using a free service should be a common practice, regardless of what profile that service is.
 In some fields, that might be a perfectly valid point.
-However, with VPN and other security-related solutions such as antivirus or firewalls, relying on a paid solution is of vital importance.
+However, with VPN and other security-related solutions, such as antivirus or firewalls, relying on a paid solution is of vital importance.

-You may ask yourself why and we will briefly explain you.
+You may be asking yourself why, so we will briefly explain that to you.
 Being a VPN service provider involves that you have multiple servers in various locations that you need to administrate as efficiently as possible.
 Customer support is also necessary if you want to earn popularity and respect among other players in the industry.

 Some VPNs offer their services freely but don’t be fooled into thinking that their revenue is zero: they just don’t charge you directly for using their services.
-Their revenues are mostly based on advertisements or selling your data to whoever bids the highest amount.
-And we all know that more often than not, advertisements come with malware.
+Their incomes are mostly based on advertisements or selling your data to whoever bids the highest amount.
+And we all know that more often than not, commercials come with malware.

-So it’s pretty much your choice whether you want your data to reach unwanted hands or protect it as much as possible by sparing a modest amount of money every once in a while.
+So it’s pretty much your choice: do you want your data to reach unwanted hands, or do you want to protect it as much as possible by sparing a modest amount of money every once in a while.

-To wrap things up, we found CyberGhost to be a VPN application that can be installed easily on your Windows computer (and probably other devices as well), configured without stressing yourself too much and used just as easily, thanks to its minimalistic interface and highly intuitive controls.
+To wrap things up, we found CyberGhost VPN to be an application that can be installed easily on your Windows computer (and probably other devices as well), configured without stressing yourself too much, and used just as easily, thanks to its minimalistic interface and highly intuitive controls.

-Regarding speed and reliability; the application didn’t score high among other VPN services since it yielded fairly slow speed values on various servers.
+Regarding speed and reliability, the application didn’t score high among other VPN services since it yielded fairly average speed values on various servers.
 Switching servers also gave us some headache, since some connections needed the “Repair virtual network card” feature, while some of them didn’t work at all.

-Their subscription plans aren’t expensive at all, especially if you opt for a bigger one, which comes with a huge discount, and, on top of that, you also get a seven-day trial along with a 45-day money-back guarantee.
+Their subscription plans aren’t expensive at all, especially if you opt for the longer one (which comes with a huge discount), and, on top of that, you also get a 7-day trial along with a 45-day money-back guarantee.